MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-protect-backendandfrontend-with-aad-b2c.md

 ms.custom: fasttrack-new
 ---

-# Protect a SPA backend with OAuth 2.0 by using AAD B2C and API Management
+# Protect a SPA backend with OAuth 2.0 by using Azure Active Directory B2C and Azure API Management

 This scenario shows you how to configure your Azure API Management instance to protect an API.
-We'll use the OpenID Connect protocol with AAD B2C, alongside API Management to secure a Functions backend using EasyAuth.
+We'll use the OpenID Connect protocol with Azure AD B2C, alongside API Management to secure an Azure Functions backend using EasyAuth.

 ## Aims
-We're going to see how API Management can be used in a simplified scenario with Functions and AAD B2C.
-We'll create a JS app calling an API, that signs in users with AAD B2C.
+We're going to see how API Management can be used in a simplified scenario with Azure Functions and Azure AD B2C.
+We'll create a JavaScript (JS) app calling an API, that signs in users with Azure AD B2C.
 We will use API Management's validate-jwt policy features to protect the Backend API.

 For defense in depth, we then use EasyAuth to validate the token again inside the back-end API.